 - 1. Catholic Looked After Children. - 2.
-Baptised Catholic children from practising Catholic families who have a sibling at the school at the time of admission. - Baptised Catholic children from practising Catholic families who are resident in the parish of St Francis of Assisi. - 4.
-Other baptised Catholics. - 5.
-Other Looked After Children. - 6.
-Catechumens and members of an Eastern Christian church. - 7.
-Christians of other denominations whose application is supported by their minister of religion. - 8.
-Children of other faiths whose application is supported by their religious leader. - 9.
+Baptised Catholic children from practising Catholic families who have a sibling at the school at the time of admission. - 3.
+Baptised Catholic children from practising Catholic families who are resident in the parish of St Francis of Assisi. - Baptised Catholic children from practising Catholic families who are not resident in the parish of St Francis of Assisi. - 5.
+Other baptised Catholics. - 6.
+Other Looked After Children. - 7.
+Catechumens and members of an Eastern Christian church. - 8.
+Christians of other denominations whose application is supported by their minister of religion. - 9.
+Children of other faiths whose application is supported by their religious leader. - 10.
 Any other children.